 - Read and use maps, satellite images and atlases and improve your ICT skills.

 You will enjoy the course if you want to study a subject that is relevant to your future, involves practical work outdoors and is studied through investigation not just reading and listening.
-Geography is a very broad subject and important for many jobs; knowledge and skills learnt in Geography can help you to understand topics in other subjects.
+Geography is a very broad subject and important for many jobs; knowledge and skills learned in Geography can help you to understand topics in other subjects.
 It helps us to learn about our planet – how we use it and how we abuse it.